Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Example: The 7-qubit code scheme

 \subsection{Circuit designs}

-To analyze the qubit costs for this scheme, we need the detailed circuit designs for the 7-qubit code scheme.
+To analyze the physical qubit cost for this scheme, we need the detailed circuit designs for the 7-qubit code scheme.
 Here, we simply reproduce the designs devised in Ref.~\cite{Aliferis2005Apr}, leaving the reader to refer to the original paper for the reasoning behind those designs.

 We begin with the physical operations that can be performed.
 We make the common assumption that we can do six physical gates: the single-qubit Hadamard gate, $H\equiv \frac{1}{\sqrt 2}(\ketbra{+}{0}+\ketbra{-}{1})$; the phase gate, $S\equiv\exp{\left(-\upi\frac{\pi}{4}Z\right)}$; its Hermitian conjugate $S^\dagger$; the two-qubit controlled-$X$ gate, $\cnot\equiv\ketbra{0}{0}\otimes \id+\ketbra{1}{1}\otimes X$; the $T$-gate, $T\equiv\exp{\left(-\upi\frac{\pi}{8}Z\right)}$, and its Hermitian conjugate $T^\dagger$.
 These form the set $\Gphys$. $H$, $S$, and $\cnot$ together generate the Clifford group of operations; adding the $T$-gate (and $T^\dagger$) gives full universality over qubit operations.
 In addition, we assume we can prepare a physical qubit in the states $\ket0$ and $\ket+$ --- these form the set $\Sphys$ --- and that we can do a physical $Z$ measurement or a physical $X$ measurement, giving $\Mphys$.
 Each of these physical operations is assumed to take time $\tauP$ to complete.